leon-do/API-Scraper/README.md

-`BBB.js` is used to get BBB data and put it into a csv file called data.csv
+`BBB.js` is used to convert BBB API data (or any data with multiple pages) into a csv file called data.csv

 `data.csv` file can then be imported into a sql database